utwente-fmt/OptTime-TACAS19/README.md

 *We empirically study the performance of these algorithms on a benchmark set for PTAs and show that minimal-time reachability synthesis is more efficient to compute than the standard synthesis algorithm for reachability.*

+Artifact
+---

+We have provided an artifact for our experiments in the `artifact` directory, please consult the abstract and README files provided.

 Installation